Skip to content

 Type Examples Introduced in Works offline Enabled by default

-Workflow github-env.yml v0.6.0
+Workflow, Action github-env.yml v0.6.0

-When used in workflows with dangerous triggers (such as pull_request_target and workflow_run), GITHUB_ENV can be an arbitrary code execution risk.
-In particular, if the attacker is able to set arbitrary variables or variable contents via GITHUB_ENV, they made be able to set LD_PRELOAD or otherwise induce code execution implicitly within subsequent steps.
+• If the attacker is able to set arbitrary variables or variable contents via GITHUB_ENV, they may be able to set LD_PRELOAD or otherwise induce code execution implicitly within subsequent steps.

 Other resources: